-A derelict, former church in the North-West which she acquired for just over £200,000 as a speculative investment.
+A derelict, former church in the North-West which was acquired for just over £200,000 as a speculative investment.
 The plan was to obtain change of use and planning permission for a development of several apartments.

 An architect was retained to develop options and present the development appraisal to the local authority.
 Eventually the planning authority approved an agreed scheme for 9 x 2-bedroom apartments with parking and landscaping.
 The architect estimated the gross development value of the scheme at £1.2m.